cmiles74/xmltool/README.md

 ### The Development Environment

-Things will vary from tool to tool, but the simplest development environment is simply asking Leiningen to gather the dependencies and present you with an interactive session.
+Things will vary from tool to tool, but the simplest development environment is simply asking Leiningen build a custom Java environment that includes JavaFX...

+    $ lein build-image

+The you can have Lein gather the dependencies and present you with an interactive session.

     $ lein repl